Kharkiv: Capital of Soviet Ukraine

-The Bolsheviks made Kharkiv the capital of the Donetsk-Krivoy Rog Soviet Republic.
-Six weeks later, under the treaty terms agreed with the Central Powers at Brest-Litovsk, they abandoned the city and ceded the territory to the German-occupied Ukrainian State.

-After the German withdrawal, the Red Army returned but, in June 1919, withdrew again before the advancing forces of Anton Denikin's White movement Volunteer.
+After the German withdrawal in November 1918, the Red Army returned but, in June 1919, withdrew again before the advancing forces of Anton Denikin's White movement Volunteer Army.
 By December 1919, Soviet authority was restored.
 The Bolsheviks established Kharkiv as the capital of the Ukrainian Soviet Socialist Republic and, in 1922, this was formally incorporated as a constituent republic of the Soviet Union.